Jgalicia2/my_git_helper/README.md

 2. add the remote to git
 3. Get updates on git and modify github
 4. This is a modification on github try and up date your local git
+5. Make a branch and checkout
+    a.
+Now Merge me back into main